 A cast-iron skillet helps get the sugar hot, but any skillet will do.
 A candy thermometer will help you hit the right temperature for the perfect hard-candy texture, though going by color — looking for a deep auburn hue — will also work.

 1/2 teaspoon salt

-1 teaspoon vanilla extract
+1 teaspoon pure vanilla extract

-8 ounces semisweet or bittersweet chocolate, coarsely chopped
+8 ounces good quality semi-sweet chocolate, chopped